autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/unit-testing.md

-# Unit Testing
+# Unit testing

-Autoware.Auto uses the `ament_cmake` framework to build and run tests.
+Autoware uses the `ament_cmake` framework to build and run tests.
 The same framework is also used to analyze the test results.

 `ament_cmake` provides several convenience functions to make it easy to register tests in a